bitnet-io/bitnet-core/README.md

   ```
 # this project is compiled with boost-175 if you have trouble building or installing the debian or rpm packages use the scripts in this folder to build dependencies build-deps.sh and check doc/build-unix or doc/build-windows etc.
 # check periodically in this directory for bitnet.conf for new "addnodes"
-# since this project isnt using DNS you must manually addnodes with addnodes=ip:port for connectivity